jlecomte/ascom-oag-focuser/README.md

 I included both the belt and gear models in the `3D_Files/` directory so you can give them both a try and decide which one you want to use.

 The "reverse rotation" checkbox in the focuser driver setup dialog window allows you to specify the direction of rotation when the number of steps increases.
-Check that option (default) if you chose a gear drive, and uncheck it if you chose the belt drive.
+Check that option (default) if you chose a gear drive, and uncheck it if you chose a belt drive.

 ### Backlash Measurement And Compensation